-Greyhounds can also have all of the above colours with white markings in them which is permissible as a breed standard.
+Greyhounds can also have all the above colours with white markings in them which is permissible as a breed standard.

 They love to be out and about, but once a Greyhound gets home, they chill out and relax.
 The only downside to their devotion is that these dogs are prone to suffer from separation anxiety if they are left to their own devices even for shorter periods of time.
 As such they are a great choice of family pet in a household where one family member usually stays at home when everyone else is out of the house.

-Because Greyhounds have quite delicate skin, care has to be taken when they are around other dogs and play time gets a bit rough.
+Because Greyhounds have quite delicate skin, care must be taken when they are around other dogs and play time gets a bit rough.
 They also need to sleep on nice thick bedding because of their delicate frames.
-The other thing to bear in mind is that these dogs feel the cold and therefore have to wear a coat when the weather turns cold or when they go out for a walk in wet and windy conditions.
+The other thing to bear in mind is that these dogs feel the cold and therefore should wear a coat when the weather turns cold or when they go out for a walk in wet and windy conditions.
 They can be a little wary and aloof around strangers, but they rarely show any sort of aggression towards people when they first meet them, preferring to remain a little distance away.

 Greyhounds are intelligent dogs and they are known to be quite easy to train.
-They are always willing to learn new commands, but because they are sensitive dogs by nature, their training has to be done gently and carefully to avoid scaring them, especially when they are impressionable puppies.
+They are always willing to learn new commands, but because they are sensitive dogs by nature, their training should be done gently and carefully to avoid scaring them, especially when they are impressionable puppies.
 However, their prey drive is very strong and even a well-trained and good behaved Greyhound might just decide to ignore a recall command if they spot something in the distance they think they should chase.

-Greyhounds are gentle characters which is why they make great family pets, but they do need to be well socialised from a young age for them to be confident, outgoing and well-rounded dogs.
+Greyhounds are gentle characters which is why they make such great family pets, but they do need to be well socialised from a young age for them to be confident, outgoing and well-rounded mature dogs.
 They seem to have an affinity with children and tend to be on the best behaviour when they are around them.
 However, any interaction between a dog and the kids should be supervised by an adult to make sure things don’t get too boisterous.